franciscofarinha/movies-api-js/README.md

 ![Image of APP screen](https://franciscofarinha.com/repo_images/vanillajs_movies_api.png)

-get a free API from the OMDb API and assign it to the cosnt API_KEY on the file app.js
+get a free API from the OMDb API and assign it to the const API_KEY on the file app.js